How to Choose the Best Psychology School to Meet Your Goals

 Each psychology school is different, so it’s important to figure out how they match up with your goals.
 Most students will be concerned with factors, such as:

 Accreditation ensures that schools are held to a standard.
 If you’re pursuing undergraduate training, regional accreditation for the institution should suffice.
-However, those pursuing graduate training may need higher-level accreditation for the individual program:
+However, those pursuing graduate training may need higher-level accreditation for the individual psychology program:

 - The American Psychological Association (APA) Commission on Accreditation accredit doctoral programs in psychology.